 3. Don’t Be Afraid to Incorporate Ideas From Others

 One of Lasso’s strengths -- arguably his only -- as a soccer strategist is his willingness to incorporate ideas others have without his ego or authority being threatened.
-Whether taking advice from Coach Beard, Roy Kent, or Nathan, or learning trick plays from his players, Lasso is always willing to listen to new ideas.
+Whether taking advice from Coach Beard, Roy Kent, or Nathan (at least in season 1), or learning trick plays from his players, Lasso is always willing to listen to new ideas.
 This is particularly important for teachers who now need to constantly adapt to new technology and be willing to reach out to colleagues and students to learn about everything from new digital platforms to what kind of music students are listening to.

 4. Positivity Isn’t a Miracle Cure

 “Be positive” is Lasso’s motto but in season 2, he and other characters learn positivity alone isn’t always enough.
 The season frequently features darker themes and not-so-happy-go-lucky twists, much to the dismay of some viewers.
 And while we can debate the merits of the direction season 2 took from a dramatic perspective, it’s certainly true in life and in the classroom that just being positive can’t overcome all obstacles.
 No matter how hard we work and upbeat we are, we’ll encounter stumbling blocks, obstacles, and losses.
 Avoiding toxic positivity means not glossing over the struggles of students, colleagues, and ourselves.
 In other words, even if we choose to see the cup as half full, we have to acknowledge that sometimes it’s half full of tea.